lykyd/tools/README.md

 - git push OR git push -f (if previous was pushed)

 **Keep origin when Conflicts**
+- git pull -X theirs
+or if already in conflict
 - git checkout --theirs folder/files.php

 ## Command line